MASILab/pyPheWAS/docs/tutorial/researchtools.rst

 .. note:: the outfile parameter is not required.
 If it is left off, the default output file will be "regressions_[group file name]" So if "group.csv" is entered as the group file and the outfile parameter is not specified, the feature matrix will be placed in "regressions_group.csv"

 .. note:: If multiple covariates are to be used, it is necessary to specify them in one string with a *+* in between them.
-For example, if you would like to use "genotype" and "age" as covariates, the argument would be ``--covariates="genotype+age"``
+For example, if you would like to use "MaxAgeAtICD" and "SEX" as covariates, the argument would be ``--covariates="MaxAgeAtICD+SEX"``

 A sample execution of *pyPhewasModel*::

-		pyPhewasModel --path="/Users/me/Documents/EMRdata/" --feature_matrix="feature_matrix_group.csv" --group="group.csv" --covariates="genotype" --reg_type="log" --outfile="regressions_group.csv"
+		pyPhewasModel --path="/Users/me/Documents/EMRdata/" --feature_matrix="feature_matrix_group.csv" --group="group.csv" --covariates="MaxAgeAtICD" --reg_type="log" --outfile="regressions_group.csv"

 The "EMRdata" folder before the command: